labomics/MetaLogo/docs/Python package.md

 Most of the parameters are easy to understand, there are several parameters need to be explained here.

       --group_strategy {length,identifier}
-                            The strategy to seperate sequences into groups (default: length)
+                            The strategy to separate sequences into groups (default: length)

-This parameter specifiy the way you group sequences.
+This parameter specify the way you group sequences.
 In default, MetaLogo groups sequences by lengths.
 However, you could still group sequences by other strategy.
-MetaLogo can identify group information of sequences from their sequnce name.
+MetaLogo can identify group information of sequences from their sequence name.
 Blow is a example:

     >seq1 group@1-fisrtgroup
     AATATACAGATACCCATAC